 The data used in this paper were obtained from Orion Research, which publishes bluebooks for many different used goods, including computers.
-The computer bluebooks contain prices for various types of used computer equipment and peripherals, based on surveys of used equipment dealers.
+The computer bluebooks contain prices for various types of used computer equipment and peripherals, based on surveys of used-equipment dealers.
 The bluebook entry for each PC includes information on the manufacturer, the model name and number, and the year or years in which the model was sold new by the manufacturer.
-Each bluebook entry also includes detailed information about the characteristics of the PC, including the processor type (Pentium III, for example), the processor speed, the amount of random access memory, and the size of the hard disk.
+Each bluebook entry also includes detailed information about the characteristics of the PC, including the processor type (Pentium III, for example), the processor speed, the amount of random access memory, and the size of the hard disk.10

 Orion's survey form asks dealers to show the amount paid to the seller of the PC (i.e., the wholesale price) as well as the dealer's retail selling price and the number of days it took the dealer to sell the PC.
-Using this information, Orion constructs three used prices for each bluebook entry: the wholesale prices for units in "mint" and "average" condition, and the "current used" price, which measures the average retail price for units sold in 30 days or less.
+Using this information, Orion constructs three used prices for each bluebook entry: the wholesale prices for units in mint and average condition, and the current used price, which measures the average retail price for units sold in 30 days or less.
+We focus on the current used price for our empirical work, but our results would be nearly the same if we used either wholesale price instead.